Analytics in Action

 • Classification models to identify a common source of customer dissatisfaction.

-How does Integration, Reporting & Modeling fit together?
+How does Integration, Reporting & Modelling fit together?

 In most businesses a disproportionate amount time is spent on data integration.
 Missing or incomplete records need to be filtered out, product codes in one spreadsheet need to be matched to product names in another & several months results need to appended to each other.
 The steps go on.
 To make it worse the process generally needs to be repeated in preparation for the next round of monthly reporting.